International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 also because the identity is the root element to which the DSSD is tied.
-As mentioned above, the decision on how the functional elements are implemented and expressed through the functional role of the data space authority is highly dependent on the needs of the data space and is the most important decision to be made when designing a data space.
+As mentioned above, the decision on how the functional elements are implemented and expressed through the functional role of the data space governance authority is highly dependent on the needs of the data space and is the most important decision to be made when designing a data space.

 #### Participant information